Legacy Emanuel Medical Center

 Trauma Nurses Talk Tough (TNTT) was developed in 1986 by three trauma nurses who wanted to put an end to the carnage they saw every day as a result of unnecessary injuries and deaths.
 Today, the wide-reaching impact of these programs has helped save countless lives through community education and advocacy.

-- Bike helmet sales - Discounted helmets are provided by grants from Legacy Health Foundations, Legacy Portland Hospitals Medical Staff, and Trauma Nurses Talk Tough.
+- Discounted helmets are provided by grants from Legacy Health Foundations, Legacy Portland Hospitals Medical Staff, and Trauma Nurses Talk Tough.
+Visit our Safety Store for more information.

 TNTT programs empower people of all ages to take control of the risks in their lives by teaching them simple ways of changing their behavior.
 These engaging, dynamic programs serve 56,000 people each year in Oregon alone.